domingusj/justin-litabot/README.md

 Lita's brain runs in Redis, which is another Docker container configured in the same docker-compose.yml file.
 It will persist data to the host in the ```redis``` directory.

+## Kubernetes Dashboard

+Find the public IP of the `gce-justin-litabot` cluster and visit https://<public-ip>/ui